charlesbrandt/public/system/android/termux.md

 Termux is like a minimal linux container running on your phone that you have full access to.

-It used to be possible downloading from the Google Play store.
-That was nice.
-Then Google changed some terms and blocked that path.

-Now install F-Droid first.
+Install F-Droid first.
 It's a good resource to have anyway.
 Allows browsing and installing open source apps.

+I now need to download f-droid directly from their website.
+It is delivered as an APK module that needs to be installed outside of the Google Play store.

 From the motd:
 The Google Play version of the Termux app no longer